 We will be using ‘Rubber Dams’ for these AGP’s.
 This is a protective thin rubber sheet with a hole that our dentists position over a tooth during treatment.
 The hole allows the dentist to isolate the treatment area and increase the level of protection.
 This prevents saliva interfering with the dental work and reduces the risk of contamination.

-After all AGP treatments we will use a fogger disinfectant machine before ‘fallowing’ the treatment room.
+After all AGP treatments we will be ‘fallowing’ the treatment room.
 This means leaving it empty to allow the aerosol to settle and then we will be carrying out rigorous cleaning – this will inevitably slow things down and mean that we cannot see as many patients as we would normally be able to.
-Using a fogger is another example of how FHDC has gone beyond the prescribed guidelines in order to enhance safety.

 In time we hope that these stringent measure will be relaxed and we can return to dentistry as normal.
 In the meantime please rest assured that safety is always the number one priority at FHDC.